-The long-standing practice of state government has been to look to counties as a means of balancing its budget.
-While opportunities to do so are more limited with the passage of Proposition 1A, the state has been creative in its efforts to include counties as part of its budget balancing solution and may do so again through additional program realignment and/or revenue reductions.
+A long-standing practice of state government has been to look to counties as a means of balancing its budget.
+While opportunities to do so are more limited with the passage of Proposition 1A, the state has been creative in its efforts to include counties as part of its budget balancing solution and may do so at some point in the future through additional program realignment and/or revenue reductions.

-Of particular concern to counties is the inadequate reimbursement for our everincreasing cost of operating several human services programs: the "Human Services Funding Deficit," formerly referred to as the "Cost of Doing Business."
+Of particular concern to counties is the inadequate reimbursement for our ever-increasing cost of operating several human services programs: the "Human Services Funding Deficit," formerly referred to as the "Cost of Doing Business."
 The annual shortfall between actual county expenses and state reimbursement has grown to over \$1 billion since 2001, creating a de facto cost shift to counties.
 The funding gap forces counties to reduce services to vulnerable populations and/or divert scarce county resources from other critical local services.
 It also increases the risk of state and federal penalties.

-2. Health Care - Counties play a critical role in California's health reform efforts.
+Priority 2: Health Care - Counties play a critical role in California's health reform efforts.
 Counties serve as employers, payers, and providers of care to vulnerable populations.
 Consequently, counties stand ready to actively participate in discussions of how to best reform the health care system in California and implement the national health care reform legislation passed in 2010, The Patient Protection and Affordable Care Act (ACA).

-The optional Medi-Cal Expansion, to take effect on Jan.
-1, 2014, is likely to be part of the State Budget process, while a Special Session on Health Care Reform - expected to be called by the Governor sometime this month - will address Health Care Exchange issues and the required Medi-Cal expansion.
+The optional Medi-Cal Expansion, in effect on Jan.
+1, 2014, was a significant part of the State Budget process in 2013, with a Special Session on Health Care Reform -called by the Governor to address Health Care Exchange issues and the required Medi-Cal expansion.
 (The mandatory expansion includes changes to eligibility and enrollment for populations currently eligible for Medicaid and is estimated to cost the state General Fund \$350 million.)
-The ACA required states to expand Medicaid programs to allow childless adults at or below 138 percent of poverty to be eligible for Medicaid (known as Medi-Cal in California).
+The ACA had required states to expand Medicaid programs to allow childless adults at or below 138 percent of poverty to be eligible for Medicaid (known as Medi-Cal in California).
 The Supreme Court struck down that mandate but allowed it to be an option for states, which California has exercised.
-The Governor's Budget provides two options for that optional expansion: a "state option" and a "county option."
-Both options, which will need to be vetted by the Legislature, will have fiscal implications for counties.
-The implementation of the ACA through the health benefits exchange ("Covered California") and with a proposed "Medi-Cal Bridge" program (a basic health program that would bridge between Medi-Cal and the Exchange) dovetail with the Medi-Cal expansion.
-The outcome of these issues will have a major impact on Contra Costa's health care delivery system.